multitheftauto/mtasa-blue/CONTRIBUTING.md

 which is generally after 3-5 pull requests.
 This is not fixed and depends on the extent of your contributions, community status and other factors.

-The subject matter of your PRs do not matter—we are more interested in, once granted merge rights, whether you are capable of maintaining a high standard of code and remaining cohesive with other project collaborators.
+The subject matter of your pull requests do not matter — we are more interested in, once granted merge rights, whether you are capable of maintaining a high standard of code and remaining cohesive with other project collaborators.

-After gaining merge rights, if your contributions are of a consistently low standard, or you fail to stick to the rules, your permissions will be stripped.
+After gaining merge rights, if your contributions are of a consistently low standard, or you fail to stick to the rules, your permissions will be revoked.

 ## Merging pull requests